Ptrskay3/pysprint-cli/README.md

 - _watch_

-  This subcommand will watch a filepath for changes, and it immediately reruns on create and change events (a 100 ms throttle is applied).
+  This subcommand will watch a filepath for changes, and it will immediately rerun on create and change events (a 100 ms throttle is applied).
   Note that `cff` and `spp` methods are not available during watch mode, because it brings ambiguity to the evaluation.

   ```shell